The cheapest times for Australians to fly

 Find out the times, days and months to book so you get more bang for your buck.

-Cheap travel isn’t hard to come by if you know when and where to look – and when you’re open to keeping your itinerary flexible.
+Cheap travel isn't hard to come by if you know when and where to look.
+And by being open to keeping your itinerary flexible.

-Booking on and for certain dates in the week could be all you need to do to shave a couple of bucks off your holiday expenses.
+Booking on and for certain dates in the week could be all you need to do to shave a couple of bucks off your holiday.

-Reserve in advance or fly during the off season and you could save a even more than a couple of bucks… to spend while you’re away, obviously.
+Reserve in advance or fly during the off season and you could save a even more than a couple of bucks.

 Hot Tip: If you can, tick the "flexible dates" option when searching for flights.
 This way you can see if flying a day before or after could be cheaper than flying on your nominated date.